AmalJohnson44/CS4227_Project/README.md

 - frontend (3000)

 ## Run (no Docker)
-Open terminals per service and run `gradle bootRun` in each backend folder, plus `npm run dev` in `frontend`.
+Open terminals per service and run `gradlew.bat` in each backend folder, plus `npm run dev` in `frontend`.

 ## Run (Docker)
 ```bash